About PetersPioneers Leslie and Emily Foy Biggins Family

 The National Shrine of Saint Frances Xavier Cabrini, built in 1955 as the chapel of Columbus Hospital opened in 2012 as a the shrine.

-Peter Biggins remembers hearing that his grandfather Leslie worked on waterproofing at Columbus Hospital, where he dealt directly with Mother Francis Xavier Cabrini.
+Peter Biggins remembers hearing that his grandfather Leslie worked on waterproofing at Columbus Hospital, where he dealt directly with Mother Frances Xavier Cabrini.
 Mother Cabrini was born in Sant’ Angelo Lodigiano, near Milan, Italy, in 1850 and came to America in 1889.
 Columbus Hospital was converted from a hotel in Lincoln Park by Mother Cabrini in 1906.
 Suffering from malaria, Mother Cabrini died in 1917, in a wicker chair in her room at the convent in Columbus Hospital.
 She was canonized a saint in 1946, and is the patron of immigrants.
 Her feast day is November 13.
 Two children of Peter and Marilyn Biggins were born here in 1970 and 1972.
 The hospital closed in 2002.
 The National Shrine of Saint Frances Xavier Cabrini was opened here in 2012.

 George & Molly Foy Donahue